radinsky/broadlink-http-rest/README.md

 You can erase the section for specific devices to have the system auto-detect.
 These settings will be rewritten to the settings.ini file so that it doesn't need auto-detection for the next run.
+If you add a device, you can force autodetection by setting the "Autodetect" option to valid integer, the number of seconds to timeout the autodetection process.
+When no devices are found and no Autodetect option is present, then Autodetection is forced with a timeout of 5 seconds.

-If you have more than one IP address, you can restrict serverAddress to an IP
+If you have more than one IP address, you can restrict serverAddress to an IP Likewise, serverPort can be changed from the default of 8080

 You may give multiple device sections with different names to organize your commands by device.
 The plain "Commands" section is used when a device is